Article 14.5 - Contents of the TIA

 a) Existing road segments and intersections;

-b) Roadway and intersection improvements planned by the Town in the current year Capital Improvement Plan, NCDOT, or other party, scheduled to be completed and available within three (3) years of the approved of the development proposal, or within the delivery portion of the current NCDOT State Transportation Investment Program (STIP) and which either have or are reasonable certain to have all necessary governmental approvals and funding such that these timeframes can be met.
+b) Roadway and intersection improvements funded by the Town in the current year Capital Improvement Plan, NCDOT, or other party, scheduled to be completed and available within three (3) years of the approval of the development proposal, or within the delivery portion of the current NCDOT State Transportation Investment Program (STIP) and which either have or are reasonably certain to have all necessary governmental approvals and funding such that these timeframes can be met.

-The TIA shall describe what, if any, transportation facility improvements within the impact area are needed in order for the proposed development to comply with Section 14.4 of this Article.
-A TIA that does not identify the transportation facility improvements within the impact area to comply with Section 14.4 will be returned to the Applicant as incomplete.
+TIAs shall describe what, if any, transportation facility improvements within the impact area are needed in order for the proposed development to comply with Section 14.4 of this Article.
+A TIA that does not identify the transportation facility improvements within the impact area to comply with Section 14.4 will be returned to the applicant or petitioner as incomplete.